-Lakes Commercial Developments Limited has a loan from Quayside Holdings Limited of \$2,227,000 for the construction of the Old Taupo Road property.
-The facility expires in November 2022.
+Lakes Commercial Developments Limited had a loan from ASB of \$3,850,000 for the construction of the Fenton Street property and \$700,000 for the construction of the Old Taupo Road property.
+These loans have been refinanced in August 2022 with Quayside Holdings Ltd.